 Especially when a reel holds a small quantity of components, you will want to know whether there is enough for the batch at hand.
 And a mini-reel holds a small quantity almost by definition.

 At the turn of the century, when SMD components were not as ubiquitous as they are today, you could get parts in a quantity of 1000 on a mini-reel.
-It made sense, especially for prototyping and the smaller manufacturing services: you could often not re-use left-over parts of one project in another, because SMD parts were still special.
+It made sense, especially for prototyping and for the smaller manufacturing services: you could often not re-use left-over parts of one project in another, because SMD parts were still special.
 So for a small series, you would rather buy mini-reels instead of standard 7" reels (that hold 4000 or 5000 parts).

 This changed as SMD parts became more and more common.
 Sales of 7" reels increased and those of mini-reels decreased, up to the point that part manufacturers decided that mini-reels were no longer commercially viable.
 Mini-reels all but disappeared from the market.